Tallinn offensive: German objectives

 Army Group North had already considered abandoning Estonia in February 1944, during the Soviet Kingisepp-Gdov offensive.
 A large number of units would have been freed up with changes to the front, but the Narva front continued to be defended on Hitler's orders.
 The German Command considered it important to maintain control over the southern shore of the Gulf of Finland to ease the situation in Finland and keep the Soviet Baltic Fleet trapped in the eastern bay of the gulf.
 Retaining the oil shale reserves and oil shale industry in Ida-Viru was important for economic reasons.

 The exit of Finland from the war on 3 September provided the political impetus for abandoning Estonia.
 The next day, Generaloberst Heinz Guderian suggested that it would not be possible to hold Ostland and ordered plans for the evacuation operation, codenamed Königsberg, to be drawn up.
 Hitler, however, declared that Ostland must not be given up at any cost, since doing so would provide support to those Finns that did not favour the new course of the government, and would influence Sweden to maintain its current foreign policy.
 After lunch, Guderian ordered that the Königsberg plan nevertheless be secretly initiated.
 On the next day, Oberst Natzmer visited the headquarters of Army Detachment Narwa to discuss details of the evacuation.
 On 11 September, the evacuation of Estonia was discussed in the Army Headquarters at length.
 On 15 September, the Commander-in-Chief of the Army Group, Generaloberst Ferdinand Schörner, requested that Guderian convince Hitler to order the evacuation of German troops from the continental part of Estonia, codenamed Operation Aster.
 Schörner emphasised that although the front was still holding, delaying the order would mean the units in Estonia would be trapped.
 Hitler agreed on 16 September.

 According to the plan, the main forces of Army Group Narwa had to withdraw mainly through Viljandi and Pärnu to Riga.
-In order to do that, II Army Corps at the Emajõgi front and XXVIII Army Corps at the Väike Emajõgi had to keep the front line stable until the Army Detachment had passed behind them.
+In order to do that, the II Army Corps at the Emajõgi front and XXVIII Army Corps at the Väike Emajõgi had to keep the front line stable until the Army Detachment had passed behind them.
 Officially, the beginning of the operation was supposed to be September 19.
 The retreat was to be gradual, over several lines of resistance.
 The withdrawal was to be backed mainly by the units consisting of Estonians, who, by the estimates of the German army command, would not have wanted to leave Estonia anyway.
 A naval force under Vice-Admiral Theodor Burchardi began evacuating elements of the German formations along with some civilians on 17 September.
 The headquarters prepared a detailed plan to leave their positions at the Narva front on the night of 18–19 September.